marklechtermann/k8sdisturber/README.md

 >
 > I warned you :see_no_evil: :hear_no_evil: :speak_no_evil: ;-)

-This example is aimed at Windows users who use Docker Desktop or the WSL (with a docker-ce and K3s installation).
+This example is intended for Windows users who use Docker Desktop or the WSL.
 If you use a "real operating" system, then everything can look quite different...

-## Start

-### Deploy to Kubernetes
+## Deploy to Kubernetes

 ```bash
 kubectl create namespace k8sdisturber